fuse-compound/Fuse.StreamingPlayer/README.md

 - Allows you to supply a full playlist of tracks from JS

 ## JS API
-It exposes a JavaScript API called `PlaylistPlayer` which is reachable by `require('PlaylistPlayer')`.
-I'll fill this section in when I've finished this (see the big ol' warning at the top :p) You can also look at the [example](./Examples/Basics/MainView.js) to see where we are going with this.
+It exposes a JavaScript API called `StreamingPlayer` which is reachable by `require('StreamingPlayer')`.
+I'll fill this section in when I've finished this (see the big ol' warning at the top :p) You can also look at the [example](./Examples/Basics/play.js) to see where we are going with this.

 ## Limitations